Payment Plan vs Lump Sum: How to Negotiate a Hospital Bill

 FAQ

-How much can hospitals typically reduce a bill?
+How much can a hospital typically reduce a bill?

 Can I renegotiate after starting a payment plan?